bohdan-mykhailenko/parser/README.md

 ## Description

-This project is a application to parse data from online store and set them into database.
+This project is a simple application to parse data from an electronic store and set them into the database.

 ## Technologies